solidjs/templates/ts-leanup/README.md

 ### `npm start` or `npm vite:dev` (vite)

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:8080) to view it in the browser.

 The page will reload if you make edits.<br>

 ### `npm run webpack:dev` (webpack)

 Runs the app in the development mode.<br>
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

-Or runs the app in the development mode.<br>
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 The page will reload if you make edits.<br>